-Launching and Implementing the Plan
+9 Launching and Implementing the Plan

-- 9.3 Following consultation on the draft Parish Plan and taking into account feedback and intervening events, the Parish Council aims to finalise and adopt the Parish Plan 2020 2025 and to launch it in late 2020/ early 2021. - 9.4 It is the responsibility of the Burton Bradstock Parish Council and the community to take the actions identified in the Plan forward.
+- 9.1 Following as extensive consultation as permitted by the Covid-19 pandemic, the Parish Council adopted this Parish Plan 2021 2025 on 3 March 2021 and launched it immediately thereafter. - 9.2 It is the responsibility of the Burton Bradstock Parish Council and the community to take the actions identified in the Plan forward.
 Some issues may have "quick fix" solutions that can be implemented in the short term.
-Other actions will require a longer-term perspective and on-going work to achieve a satisfactory solution. - 9.5 It is clear that the publication of the Parish Plan is not the end of the process, but the starting point for implementation of the actions it identifies.
-In pursuing them the Parish Council will seek support and input from the whole community, including by setting up the range of volunteer Working Groups that will be needed to move things forward. - 9.6 Following the launch of this Plan the Parish Council it will monitor its implementation, support delivery of the identified projects, and keep the Plan up to date in respect of emerging issues and events.
+Other actions will require a longer-term perspective and on-going work to achieve a satisfactory solution. - 9.3 It is clear that the publication of the Parish Plan is not the end of the process, but the starting point for implementation of the actions it identifies.
+In pursuing them the Parish Council will seek support and input from the whole community, including by setting up the range of volunteer Working Groups that will be needed to move things forward. - 9.4 The Parish Council it will monitor the Plan's implementation, support delivery of the identified projects, and keep the Plan up to date in respect of emerging issues, suggestions and events.
 In particular the Parish Council will monitor progress on key policy areas and projects on at least an annual basis, seeking to develop and implement delivery plans for each of them.

-Burton Bradstock Parish Council September 2020
+Burton Bradstock Parish Council 3 March 2021